cinlaozdemir/Project-Week-3-Data-Thieves/your-project/README.md

 ## Dataset
+First dataset we used is this csv that has https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016

 What dataset (or datasets) did you use?
 What are the different sources you used (e.g. APIs, web scrapping, etc.)?
 Provide links to the data if available and describe the data briefly.

 ## Database